Types of Dental Implants

 When considering dental implants, you have choices on what type of implant is best for you.
 Factors that may determine what type of implant that you choose include your lifestyle, your overall wellness, genetics, and your personal preferences.
 There are two primary types of dental implants that are recognized as safe for our patients.
 These include endosteal implants and subperiosteal implants.

 Endosteal implants consist of three parts.
 We start by inserting a post directly into your jawbone to attach the implant.
 This post is often made out of titanium, which fuses very well to your existing bone.
 However, some zirconia posts are growing in popularity, as they are an attractive option for people who want to avoid metal.
 Once the site heals, the post is attached to another component, called the abutment.
 The abutment acts as a connector to the post and the final component, the restoration, or the crown.
-The crown is often made out of porcelain and is natural looking, giving you the appearance of having a real tooth in your mouth.
+The dental crown is often made out of porcelain and is natural looking, giving you the appearance of having a real tooth in your mouth.

 Subperiosteal implants are different in that they do not use a post that is screwed into your bone.
 Instead, it relies upon a framework that is placed under your gums, next to your jawbone.
 It does have posts sticking out of it, though, that can be attached to the crown.
 Just like with endosteal implants, the materials can be titanium or zirconia and fuse to your existing bone to help create a sturdy base for your dental implant.